ajbar7/allan-toolkit-test/docs/data-gov-au-dataset-attributes.md

 |Format|The file type of the file.
 Can be automatically approximated from the uploaded file or manually set on upload.|Yes|
 |Size|The file size of the uploaded resource.
 This value is automatically generated.|No|
 |License|Inherited from dataset.|Yes|

-# Data.gov.au Metadata Schema
-Data.gov.au uses components of the AGLS, Dublin Core and Data Catalog Vocabulary metadata standards as per below.
-We have adopted the approach based on analysis and expect to improve upon the metadata approach to get consistency of discovery data across all data types.

-A mapping of data.gov.au's metadata schema and associated [can be downloaded from data.gov.au](http://data.gov.au/dataset/data-gov-au-metadata-and-other-schemas).